 Harold Brown earned his wings as a member of the Tuskegee Airmen, the first Black aviators in the United States armed services.
 At the outset of his distinguished, two-decade-long career in the military, Brown flew for this ground-breaking World War II unit.
 On his 30th mission, his P-51 Mustang was shot down.
 He survived as a prisoner of war in Germany until liberation.
 Brown recognized the irony that the first time he experienced integrated living was in a POW camp.”
-For more powerful memories from veterans, visit the PBS series, American Veteran, where you can also watch the television series and digital short films.
-Learn more about American Experience Follow the show on Instagram, X, Facebook, Threads----------------------------In Memoriam: Harold Brown (1924-2023) This episode features the story of Tuskegee Airman Harold Brown, who passed away on January 12, 2023 at the age of 98.
+For more powerful memories from veterans, visitthe PBS series, American Veteran, where you can also watch the television series and digital short films.
+Learn more about American Experience Follow the show on Instagram, X, Facebook, Threads and YouTube----------------------------In Memoriam: Harold Brown (1924-2023) This episode features the story of Tuskegee Airman Harold Brown, who passed away on January 12, 2023 at the age of 98.
 A fighter pilot in WWII, POW, and Korean War veteran who later achieved the rank of Lieutenant Colonel, Brown experienced firsthand how the military's integration preceded and helped influence broader civil rights progress in America.
 We are honored to preserve his testimony about this pivotal chapter in our nation's history.

 --------